apssouza22/java-microservice/README.md

 # Bootstrap project to work with microservices using Java

-watch the videos demonstrating the project
+Watch the videos demonstrating the project

 <a href="https://medium.com/@alexsandrosouza/bootstrapping-a-microservices-screencast-7212aa3912cc" target="_blank"><img src="http://img.youtube.com/vi/6LPDbgf5ssU/0.jpg"
 alt="Bootstrapping a microservice architecture" width="240" height="180" border="10" /></a>

+Read about the project [here](https://medium.com/hands-on-microservices-with-java/bootstrapping-microservices-your-microservice-architecture-ready-438eefb2e435)

-The idea of this project is provide you a bootstrap for your next microservice architecture using Java.
-On this repository we will be addressing some challenges that everyone faces when are starting with microservices.
-This project will definitely helps you get an understand about the microservice world and save you a lot of time in setting your initial microservice architecture.
+The idea of this project is to provide you a bootstrap for your next microservice architecture using Java. we are addressing main challenges that everyone faces when is starting with microservices.
+This project will definitely help you get an understand about microservices world and save you a lot of time in setting your initial microservice architecture.

-Basically if you are interested on microservice, either study or want to implement microservice approach at your work, this project is for you!
+Basically, if you are interested in microservice, either study or want to implement microservice approach at your work, this project is for you!

 Some patterns, tools and technologies that you will see in this system: